Don’t Let Evangelists Hijack The Teachings of Jesus

 Not so long ago, to believe in God was optional.
 And if you went to church, you mostly would find a kindly priest or vicar to offer advice, and offer prayers.

-Now we have ‘born-again’ Christians (who know little of the religion they preach, due to being new to it) now scare people witless if they are gay, transgender, immigrants or even do a bit of yoga to heal their achy joints.
+Now we have ‘born-again’ Christians (who know little of the religion they preach, due to being new to it) who scare people witless if they are gay or immigrants.
 Yet don’t call out people living lives of excess, flying around on private jets to meet world dictators.

 With no takers, he asked Gandhi why this was happening, why they were not scared?
 The story is that Gandhi replied: ‘Once you start behaving like a real Christian, people may start listening to you!’